ClarkThyLord/Voxel-Core/README.md

 	- Undo & Redo operations
 	- Miror x, y and z operations
 	- Individual or Area operations
-	- Tools: add, sub, pick and more
+	- Tools: add, sub, swap, pick and more
 	- Much more...
 - Import Textures and Vox(MagicaVoxel) files as Meshes or VoxelObjects